esm-dev/esm-vscode/README.md

 }
 ```

-> The `@jsxImportSource` is a special field for jsx runtime types.
+> The `@jsxRuntime` is a special field for JSX runtime resloving.
+It's not required if you don't use it.

-> A "esm.sh: Add Module" command is also provided to add a module to the import map.